cassiebreviu/StableDiffusion/StableDiffusion.ML.OnnxRuntime/README.md

-# Inference Stable Diffusion with C# and ONNX Runtime
+# Experimental Package to Inference Stable Diffusion with C# and ONNX Runtime

 This package contains the logic to do inferencing for the popular Stable Diffusion deep learning model in C#.
 Stable Diffusion models take a text prompt and create an image that represents the text.